jiaming-jiang/Cartonomics/README.md

 # Cartonomics
+This project is based on the previous work from [COCASS](https://github.com/CRH-EHESS/cocass-benchmarking/tree/main) and this repository is forked from it.

-For final deliverables, please find the project report in the `Report` folder; main scripts in the `notebooks` folder; fine-tuned model in the `outputs` folder; and the posterior classification results in the `Clusters` folder.
+For our final deliverables, please find the project report in the `Report` folder; main scripts in the `notebooks` folder; fine-tuned model in the `outputs` folder; and the posterior classification results in the `Clusters` folder.

-Due to the large size of the datasets (including the multiple crop-augmented ones), it is not feasible to upload it here.
+Due to the large size of the datasets (including the multiple crop-augmented ones), we could not upload them here.

 ## Project Structure
 The repository is organized as follows: